yacitus/SSAuction-Live-Fly/README.md

 ## TODO:

-* create admin page to add users to teams
 * create team edit page to allow users to change team name
 * create auction admin page to allow auction admin to change new nomination open at times for teams
 * create nomination queue page with nomination modal